swcarpentry/python-novice-inflammation/fig/README.md

 - Avoid using "special" fonts.
 - Consider using: Ubuntu, Ubuntu Mono, sans-serif

-Ubuntu font can be downloaded for free from:
+The Ubuntu font can be downloaded for free from:
   <https://design.ubuntu.com/font/>

 ## Not an SVG expert

-Please don't be discouraged by the guidelines above.
-If you can't follow them, please submit your contribution "as is" and mention that you could not follow the guidelines for SVG.
-Maintainers will be happy to help you.
-Make sure, however, that maintainers can commit to the branch you used to submit your contribution.
+Don't let the above guidelines discourage you.
+If needed, submit your contribution "as is" and mention which steps you skipped.
+Maintainers will happily help -- make sure they can commit to the branch you use to submit your contribution.